-I grew up an as ordinary young girl in the small town of Otta, Norway, and ended up in a beautiful life of adventures.
+I grew up as an ordinary young girl in the small town of Otta, Norway, and ended up in a beautiful life of adventures.
 I started kayaking at the age of 16, and when I turned 18 I packed my kayak and left on a 7-months travel to New Zealand, Chile and California.
-Since then I have travlled to more than 50 countries, and in Chile I even fell in love with a river and built a cabin on the shore of the mighty Rio Futaleufu in northern Patagonia.
+Since then I have travlled to more than 50 countries with my kayak, and in Chile I even fell in love with a river and built a cabin on the shore of the mighty Rio Futaleufú in northern Patagonia.

-Being more than average competitive I have a drive to test my skills, and this drive has made the past decade a whirlwind of competitions in freestyle, exreme races and slalom.
+Being more than average competitive I have a strong drive to test my skills, and this drive has made the past decade a whirlwind of competitions in freestyle, exreme races and canoe slalom.
 The highlight came when I became the 2015 World Champion in extreme kayaking, on the Otez river in Austria.
 In addition I repeated this in 2019, being the current World Champion in extreme kayaking after winning the NFC on the North fork of the Payette in Idaho.
 I also paddled into a semi-final place in the highly competitive field of canoe slalom during the World Cup final in Pau, France, in 2015.

 I also like to push myself outside of competitions, which is why I run endless waterfalls, surf huge river waves and travel to corners of the world that many never get to.
-I never get tired of exploring – curiosity is the bliss of life.
+I never get tired of exploring – curiosity is what drives me forward from adventure to adventure.

 There have been amazing moments of happiness in my life, for which I am grateful, but also a fair share of hard times.
-Too many friends were lost on the river, and sometimes it is hard to understand why we keep going.
+Too many friends are lost to the river, and sometimes it is hard to understand why we keep going.
 But we always do.

 This page is a glimpse of what it means to live a life worth living.